rocwg/note-kotlin/docs/tool-kotlin/05-Programming-with-lambdas.md

 }
 ```

 Note that the discussion of creating an anonymous class and an instance of this class for a lambda is valid for Java methods expecting functional interfaces, but does not apply to working with collections using Kotlin extension methods.
-If you pass a lambda to a Kotlin function that’s marked inline, no anonymous classes are created.
-And most of the library functions are marked inline.
+If you pass a lambda to a Kotlin function that’s marked `inline`, no anonymous classes are created.
+And most of the library functions are marked `inline`.
 Details of how this works are discussed in Chapter 10.

 As you’ve seen, in most cases the conversion of a lambda to an instance of a functional interface happens automatically, without any effort on your part.
 But there are cases when you need to perform the conversion explicitly.
 Let’s see how to do that.

 ## 5.2.2 SAM constructors: explicit conversion of lambdas to functional interfaces

 A SAM constructor is a compiler-generated function that lets you perform an explicit conversion of a lambda into an instance of an interface with a single abstract method.
 You can use it in contexts when the compiler doesn’t apply the conversion automatically.
 For instance, if you have a method that returns an instance of a functional interface, you can’t return a lambda directly; you need to wrap it into a SAM constructor.
 Here’s a simple example.

-Listing 5.12.
+::: info Listing 5.12.
 Using a SAM constructor to return a value

 ```kotlin
 fun createAllDoneRunnable(): Runnable {